 I am unsure when I began using OneNote, but boy do I use this application for all of my SEO and PPC strategies.
 I continuously screenshot before and after pictures of ideas or tests so I can always reference them at a later time.
 My notes usually consist of a few written lines just for direction if I come back at a page and can’t figure out what I did, but the visuals help me a lot.
 I encourage everyone working on SEO (or anything really) to use something like OneNote to use as a reference point whenever you need it.
 Looking back and seeing all of the work that I did for months without any movement will discourage individuals who are new to SEO.
 When you document all of the ideas and results over time, you will see a brilliant view of your success.

 Search engine optimization is not for everyone.
 The thought of paying someone for months of work without seeing any results is scary for a lot of people.
 I feel like the return on investment has never been more heightened then today with digital marketing.
 Paying someone or something a thousand dollars should return two thousand dollars just like that.
 SEO is not that type of service, but investing in its ability to help your website will pay off down the road when done right.

-If SEO is something that you would like to be part of your website and business strategy, I offer Boston SEO Consulting services.
+If SEO is something that you would like to be part of your website and business strategy, I offer New York SEO Consulting services.
 I also provide a Free SEO Audit to help let you know what I see an opportunity for your business.